 Reduce load times and RTT (Round Trip Time) by sending users to the fastest CDN's every time.

-We recently introduced a new feature called ITO (Internet Traffic Optimization) Pools, which change the endpoints that are returned in a pool based on how fast they respond.
+We recently introduced a new feature called ITO (Internet Traffic Optimization) Pools, which uses monitoring metrics to automatically send traffic to the fastest endpoints.

 Expand into new global markets without breaking the bank.
 Make custom rules to funnel traffic flow to different endpoints based on end-users' location or network.